anniezfy/anniezfy.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My research currently focuses on designing Fast Fourier Transform (FFT) processors on FPGA using Chisel and Verilog.
-The goal is to develop a flexible architecture adapted to various parameters such as parallelism, radix, and point.
-I have published 2 patents and 1 conference paper related to the FFT research field.
+My research focuses on designing Fast Fourier Transform (FFT) processors on FPGA using Chisel and Verilog.
+The goal is to develop a flexible architecture adaptable to various parameters, such as parallelism, radix, and point size.
+Besides, I have published two patents and one conference paper related to FFT processor design.

 I am passionate about cutting-edge technology and highly self-motivated to push my limits when facing significant challenges.
-Moreover, I enjoy sharing knowledge through open-source contributions and writing blogs on engineering techniques.
+Moreover, I  enjoy sharing knowledge through open-source contributions and writing blogs on engineering techniques recording the solutions to complicated problems.

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.09*: I released the [source code](https://github.com/anniezfy/FFT_MDC_Pipeline) related to the 512K-point FFT MDC pipeline architecture.

 # 📝 Publications